Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 - Origin/Destination IP Addresses

-SolarWinds patented PerfStack dashboard compares packet loss data to SIP trunk activity, network status, and VoIP performance, providing a comprehensive overview of your system through real-time and historical data.
+- PerfStack dashboard: This patented comprehensive dashboard compares packet loss data to SIP trunk activity, network status, and VoIP performance, providing a comprehensive overview of your system through real-time and historical data

-Like Paessler PRTG, SolarWinds users can also configure custom alerts/notifications based on high-priority QoS issues.
+- Custom alerts: Like Paessler PRTG, SolarWinds users can also configure custom alerts/notifications based on high-priority QoS issues

 ManageEngine OpManager: For Scalable, Affordable Monitoring